Spatially mapping the thermal conductivity of graphene by an opto-thermal method: Results

 \subsection{Experimental temperature maps}

-Pristine graphene exhibits distinct Raman peaks in the G-band ($\sim$1581~cm$^{-1}$) and the 2D-band ($\sim$2680~cm$^{-1}$).
-In addition, defective graphene exhibits a peak in the D-band ($\sim$1350~cm$^{-1}$), its height is proportional to the number of defects present.
-Here, Raman spectroscopy is employed to obtain the lattice temperature of the suspended graphene membranes upon illumination, inferred from the peak position shift with temperature.
-In the following, we focus on the 2D-band due to its high sensitivity to temperature changes\cite{Lee.2017,Chen.2011} of around -0.07~cm$^{-1}$/K. Alternative approaches reported in literature rely on the G-peak due to its high linearity in peak shift versus temperature.\cite{Ghosh.2008,Cai.2010,Calizo.2007}
+The CVD-graphene membranes are prepared as described in section 1 of the Supporting Information and previously. \cite{Celebi.2014,Thodkar.2016,Buchheim.2016,Braun.2021}.
+We applied Raman spectroscopy to obtain the lattice temperature of the suspended graphene membranes (for details see section 2 of the Supporting Information).
+Here, we focus on the 2D-band due to its high sensitivity to temperature changes\cite{Lee.2017,Chen.2011} of around -0.07~cm$^{-1}$/K. Alternatively, one can also rely on the G-peak due to its high linearity in peak shift versus temperature.\cite{Ghosh.2008,Cai.2010,Calizo.2007}.

-The membranes are prepared as follows.
-Graphene grown by chemical vapor deposition (CVD) on copper is transferred onto a Si$_{3}$N$_{4}$ frame using a wet transfer technique.
-For more details, we refer to the experimental section.
-The thermal anchoring of the graphene to the Si$_{3}$N$_{4}$ frame was ensured using a Ti/Au (5/40~nm) layer evaporated on top of the frame.
-The prepared membranes are clamped on a hot plate that is in turn fixed on the piezo stage of the Raman microscope for mapping.
-To ensure thermalization of the membrane, a waiting time of $\sim$45~min is used before each Raman map is acquired.